astroclubiitk/NASA-APOD-Discord-Bot/README.md

 ## Contributing

 Before creating an issue, please ensure that it hasn't already been reported/suggested.
 If you wish to contribute to the codebase, feel free to fork the repository and submit a pull request!
-Install the dependencies using
+Install the packages using

 ```
-pip install -r requirements.txt
+npm install
 ```

 ## License